Categories

 Ms Elizabeth Gillanders Bachelor Social Work Social Worker

-Associate Professor Michael McDonough MB BS, Dip Tox, MAddSc, FAChAM-RACP (retired) Clinical Director of Drug Services SA
+Associate Professor Michael McDonough MB BS, Dip Tox, MAddSc, FAChAM-RACP (retired) Clinical Director of Drug Services (South Africa)

-Diane Drory psychologist psychoanalist specialised in children and adolescents
+Diane Drory psychologist psychoanalist spécialised in children and adolescents (France)

 Dr Madeleine Ní Dhálaigh MICGP General Practitioner (Ireland)